ABScribe: Rapid Exploration & Organization of Multiple Writing Variations in Human-AI Co-Writing Tasks using Large Language Models: Results

-\textbf{F2: ABScribe enhances writers' ability to explore more granular variations in context of the surrounding passage.} W1, 3, and 9 mentioned that they could work with smaller text-segments when using ABScribe more easily than Baseline.
-When using the chat-based LLM interface in Baseline, W3 said they had \textit{``never even considered [editing] on a sentence level because it would be so hard to go into ChatGPT and say that in the third sentence of the third paragraph...I don't even know if it [ChatGPT] has a sense of where that is.}'' This sentiment was echoed by W9 who noted: `\textit{`Usually, [I] would be [editing] at least a whole paragraph and see edits from that and then paste some of those edits in [to the document] but I wouldn't put one sentence in...so there isn't very fine-grained control [in Baseline]...whereas here, [with ABScribe], because it takes less effort, I'm like okay, I can do one sentence.''}
+\textbf{F2: Mixed}--ABScribe enhances writers' ability to explore more granular variations in context of the surrounding passage.
+W1, 3, and 9 mentioned that they could work with smaller text-segments more easily when using ABScribe than Baseline.
+Participants indicated that this was due to both the Popup Toolbar enabling in-context comparison of variations (meaning they could switch between variations in-place observing how they would fit in to the passage) and the AI Modifiers allowing for less effortful use of AI on finer-grained text segments.

-Being able to work with smaller text-segments, however, made some participants worry about the overall coherence of the passage.
+With regards to \textit{variation management}, a concern participants presented when editing fine-grained text segments within traditional text editing interfaces is that the overall coherence of the passage would be more difficult to maintain while performing \textit{variation comparison}.
 W9 said \textit{``I fear that if I edit small chunks, then the tone of different chunks end up becoming different.
-Whereas I kind of want to change the tone of the whole thing to one specific thing.''} W3 shared a similar concern but noted that the ability to view and edit variations in-place, within the context of the surrounding passage reduced their concern: \textit{``ABScribe is vastly superior for any kind of fine-grained edits which become incredibly difficult to deal with [in Baseline] if you're trying to do different edits on smaller variations of the text, unless you want to perform a single edit and immediate make that change.''} \phantomsection
+Whereas I kind of want to change the tone of the whole thing to one specific thing.''} W3 shared a similar concern but noted that the ability to view and edit variations within the context of the surrounding passage reduced their concern: \textit{``ABScribe is vastly superior for any kind of fine-grained edits which become incredibly difficult to deal with [in Baseline] if you're trying to do different edits on smaller variations of the text, unless you want to perform a single edit and immediate make that change.''}

+With regards to AI Integration, When using the chat-based LLM interface in Baseline, W3 said they had \textit{``never even considered [editing] on a sentence level because it would be so hard to go into ChatGPT and say that in the third sentence of the third paragraph...I don't even know if it [ChatGPT] has a sense of where that is.}'' This sentiment was echoed by W9 who noted: `\textit{`Usually, [I] would be [editing] at least a whole paragraph and see edits from that and then paste some of those edits in [to the document] but I wouldn't put one sentence in...so there isn't very fine-grained control [in Baseline]...whereas here, [with ABScribe], because it takes less effort, I'm like okay, I can do one sentence.''}

+The combination of AI Modifiers and Popup Toolbar enhances writers' ability to explore more granular variations by enabling the writer to remain within-context as they edit.